jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.20 LidarPointDensity

 Calculates the spatial pattern of point density for a LiDAR data set.
-When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory.
+When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory..

 *Parameters*: